williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 9 July 2024
+* Book review of "[The Toyota Way to Lean Leadership](https://www.linkedin.com/posts/williammilisic_kaizen-activity-7216316432370782214-QQsjk)" by Jeffrey Liker and Gary Convis.

 ## 8 July 2024
-* “Intelligent individuals learn from every thing and every one; average people, from their experiences.
-The stupid already have all the answers.” ― Socrates
+* “*Intelligent individuals learn from every thing and every one; average people, from their experiences.
+The stupid already have all the answers.*” ― Socrates

 ## 5 July 2024
 * The term jishuken is used to describe the intentional, workplace-focused activity called gemba kaizen.